 + I’m finally getting a neat batch of design gigs including: Chronicle Ads and some interesting marketing materials for Brave New Books.

-Well folks, that’s all for now!1 year ago
+Well folks, that’s all for now!2 years ago

 Long time, no update again!
 It’s difficult balancing work and talking about work, huh?
 Social media is an interesting world.
 It makes me think of this graphic: